denten-books/plain-text/main.md

 typesetting sweatshops, and international conglomerates that control vectors of literary distribution.

-# Part 1: Text

-## Chapter 1.1: We Have Always Been Digital
+## Chapter 1: We Have Always Been Digital
 `digital, analog, binary, encoding, mediation`

 ### 1.1.1 Digital Clichés